Why in the news?

 - It is an apex predator that is hypercarnivorous and opportunistic in nature.

-- Saltwater crocodile is an important reptile for the ecosystem.
+- It is an important reptile for the ecosystem.

 - Distribution: From the east coast of India through Southeast Asia, the Sundaic area, northern Australia, and Micronesia.

-- The saltwater crocodile primarily lives in brackish marshes and saltwater habitats.
+- It primarily lives in brackish marshes and saltwater habitats.

 1. What are the Features of a Saltwater Crocodile?

-- The size of a saltwater crocodile differs in accordance with their gender:
+- The size of this crocodile differs in accordance with their gender:

 - An average female saltwater crocodile measures slightly less than 3 m in length and weighs less than 100 kg.